 A study of 56 dog breeds found that the Australian Shepherd and Golden Retriever were easier to train than most other dog breeds.

-The Golden Retriever has also demonstrated a greater ability to assimilate obedience training than most other dog breeds.
+The Golden Retriever has demonstrated a greater ability to assimilate obedience training than most other dog breeds.
 The Australian Shepherd also exhibits this tendency.

 Health Of Australian Shepherd Golden Retriever Mix